mihaj/mihaj.github.io/_posts/2020-10-09-building-a-specific-dockerfile.md

 tags: docker nugget
 ---

-To build a docker file, you would normally navigate to a folder and run:
+To build a docker file, you would normally navigate to a folder where it's located and run:

 ```
 docker build .
 ```

 That will assume, that a `dockerfile` is located in a folder from where you run the command.
 A `dot` is a context in which the docker build will run.
-Sometimes a `dockerfile` is nested within subfolders and it's easeier for me to specify a docker file and keep the context.
+Sometimes a `dockerfile` is nested within subfolders and it's easier to specify a `dockerfile` and keep the "wider context".
+What I mean by that?

 For example, let's assume we have a folder structure:

 ```
 devops